 Heterochromatin and Euchromatin

-The radial loop domains can assume two different conformations (see Figure 2.7):
+The radial loop domains can assume two different structural conformations (see Figure 2.7):

-- Euchromatin is a region of chromatin where the radial loops are not tightly compacted.
-Structural genes that are transcribed are typically found in euchromatin.
+- Euchromatin.
+Euchromatin is a region of chromatin in which the radial loops are not tightly compacted.
+Transcibed structural genes are typically found in euchromatin.

 - Constitutive heterochromatin.
-The centromere and the telomeres of chromosomes always assume the heterochromatin conformation and, are therefore, considered to be constitutive heterochromatin.
-Constitutive heterochromatin often contains repetitive DNA sequences (see Part 1).
+The centromere and the telomeres regions of chromosomes always assume the heterochromatin conformation and, are therefore, considered to be constitutive heterochromatin.
+Constitutive heterochromatin often contains either moderately or highly repetitive DNA sequences (see Part 1).